Kodai-ji Temple in Kyoto

 History

 In 1606 Kodai-ji temple was founded in memory of general Toyotomi Hideyoshi (1537-1598) by his wife Kita-no-Mandokoro (1548-1624) also known as Nene or Kodaiin.
-The shogun Tokugawa Ieyasu (1542-1616) donated the money to built this beautiful temple.
+The shogun Tokugawa Ieyasu (1542-1616) donated the money to build this beautiful and magnificent temple.
+Toyotomi Hideyoshi and Kita-no-Mandokoro (Nene) are enshrined in Otama-ya Sanctuary.
 In 1789 most of the temple buildings burned down.
-Only some structures survived like the Kangetsudai (Moon Viewing Pavilion), Otama-ya (Sanctuary), Kaisan-do (Founder's Hall), Kasa-tei (Teahouse) and Shigure-tei (Teahouse).
+Only some structures survived like the Kangetsudai (Moon Viewing Pavilion), Otama-ya (Sanctuary), Kaisan-do (Founder's Hall), Kasa-tei (Teahouse), and Shigure-tei (Teahouse).

 Location